-Even when providing clients with anonymised data sets, it is essential that researchers obtain from clients a written guarantee that the client will not attempt to re-identify data subjects unless the above conditions are met.
+Even when providing clients with anonymised data sets, researchers must obtain from the client a written guarantee that there will be no attempt to re-identify data subjects unless the above conditions are met.

 3.8.1 Observers

 Some forms of research include individuals who may have access to personal data by virtue of observing data collection in real time or at some later time via video or a client dashboard.
 Examples include members of the client team who are not researchers or client subcontractors such as advertising agencies.
 In such cases researchers must obtain: